Cigna-HealthSpring Medicare Advantage Review

 Overall, this is an excellent plan with high ratings and comprehensive coverage for anyone in the service area—if they qualify for both Medicare and Medicaid.
 But if you don't care for the HMO model, you may not prefer the TotalCare plan.

 The Cigna-Healthspring PreventiveCare plan could be a good option for anyone who plans on staying in-network for their health care services.
-It could also work for those who want extra benefits and an opportunity to add more coverage for dental services.
+It could also work for those who want extra benefits.

 Many of Cigna’s plans come with dental, vision, and hearing benefits with no additional cost.